corradin-lab/internal-blog/_posts/2020-10-01-reproducibility-git-intro.md

 ## War stories
 - Created multiple versions of a file and forgetting what they do

-- Change one file and don't know if the other files in a pipeline still work or not.
+- Change one file and don't know if the other files in a pipeline still work or not, **extremely afraid to make any changes**.
 Need to test multiple versions of a step in a pipeline

 - Inheriting a script from someone else, want to make changes => create different functions `function_x`, `function_x_an`